rameshgyawali127/Simple-Gaming-Website-using-PHP-with-MySql/README.md

 Run the file the way you typically run your PHP files from a browser.
 To run the PHP code from a development environment IDE, select the file by right-clicking on it and select run.
 The IDE will complete the tasks necessary to start the server.
+Don't forget to give a Start and If you wanna contribute, you can fork!